asoul-sig/asouldocs/docs/en-US/howto/set-up-documentation.md

 -: set_up_documentation
 ```

-In the default section, document directories are defined in the exact order, and these names are corresponding to the directories' name:
+In the default section, document directories are defined in the exact order, and these names are corresponding to the directories' title:

 ```ini
 -: introduction